Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Results

-We also check the relationship between the LIP events and the total precipitation (snow and rain) during the winter months.
-Similar to sunshine analysis, we correlate the total precipitation during the months from September till December, January till May and September till May to the freeze-up (FUS, FUE), break-up (BUS, BUE) and freeze duration events (CFD, ICD) respectively, see Fig.~\ref{fig:correlation_bargraph}.
-Notable are the break-up events with good positive correlation.
+We also check the relationship between the LIP events and total precipitation during the winter months.
+Similar to sunshine analysis, we correlate the total precipitation during the months from September till December, January till May and September till May to the freeze-up, break-up and freeze duration events respectively, see Fig.~\ref{fig:correlation_bargraph}.
+Notable are the break-up events with a good positive correlation.
 More precipitation in the months January to May (likely to be predominantly snow), favours later break-up, and vice-versa.
-Correlation with BUE is shown in Fig.~\ref{fig:correlation_MWT} and with BUS in \ref{App:correlation}.
+The trend for BUE is shown in Fig.~\ref{fig:correlation_MWT}.

-Finally, inspired by \cite{Gou2015}, we also looked at the effect of wind on the LIP events, which may also influence lake freezing.
+Inspired by \cite{Gou2015}, we also looked at the effect of wind on the LIP events, which may also influence lake freezing.
 We correlated the mean winter wind speed (km/h) with CFD and ICD, mean wind speed from September to December with FUE and FUS, and mean wind speed from January to May with BUS and BUE.
 However, we did not find any significant correlations, see Fig.~\ref{fig:correlation_bargraph}.

+Finally, we explore the correlation of LIP events with the weighted combination of variables (after standardisation by mean and standard deviation) such as NDD, sunshine, precipitation and Mean Winter Temperature (MWT), see Fig.~\ref{fig:correlation_MWT} for results.
+MWT corresponds to the air temperature ($^{\circ}$C) averaged over the full winter.
+It can be noted ( Fig.~\ref{fig:correlation_MWT}) that the weighted combination of NDD and precipitation (equal weights) has a strong positive correlation with the break-up and freeze duration events indicating that during the colder winters (high NDD) with higher precipitation (probably more snow) the break-up occurs later, essentially leading to higher freeze duration.
+On the other hand, the weighted combination of MWT and Sunshine (equal weights) has a strong negative correlation with the break-up and freeze-duration events.
+Hotter winters (high MWT) with more sunshine speed up the ice break-up, thus reducing the freeze duration and vice-versa.